A Lifelong Methodist

 since 1959 a resident of Temple, a central Texas town of 70,000

-since 1959 the wife of a business owner and active volunteer in church, civic, and professional organizations
+since 1959 the wife of a business owner and active volunteer in church, civic, and professional organizations, who died in June 2018.

 past president of community-volunteer organizations

-trustee of a small family charitable foundation, contributing to the arts, education, and medicine in addition to organizations and projects that promote progressive Christianity (But because the foundation has no staff and the trustees are already aware of many more deserving organizations and projects than they can afford to contribute to, they neither accept nor respond to unsolicited grant requests, and the foundation does not and legally cannot contribute to the cost of Connections.)
+trustee of a small family charitable foundation, contributing to the arts, education, medicine, and progressive Christianity (But because the foundation has no staff and the trustees are already aware of many more deserving organizations and projects than they can afford to contribute to, they neither accept nor respond to unsolicited grant requests.)